 Public education is an important aspect of the overall nation-wide stormwater program.
-A public education, outreach, and involvement program has been developed in the MS4 Operator's Stormwater Guidance Manual to inform the public about the impacts that pollution in stormwater runoff can have on water quality, hazards associated with illegal discharges and improper disposal of waste, and ways to minimize the impact on stormwater quality.
-Educational materials will continue to be developed for visitors, construction site personnel, MS4 Operator consultants and customers, which include businesses, commercial and industrial facilities, and customers.
-The MS4 Operator's public education, outreach, and involvement program will continue using existing, as well as new educational materials to inform these users of the stormwater conveyance system about the SWMP.
-A public involvement/participation program has also been developed and will be updated as necessary to include opportunities for all customers within the MS4 Operator's jurisdiction to participate in the SWMP development and implementation.
+The MS4 Operator is a Levee Improvement District (LID) and has limited ability to mail notices or other information concerning the SWMP to residents within its jurisdiction.
+However, the MS4 Operator has overlapping jurisdiction with another MS4 Operator, the City of Sugar Land.
+The City of Sugar Land is a level 4 MS4 Operator and owns and operates the majority of the stormwater conveyance system, including all streets, catch basins, and storm sewers.
+The City of Sugar Land has developed its own SWMP which includes a public education and involvement program.
+Both the City of Sugar Land and the LID share many of the same residents.
+One new educational avenue to be used is the MS4 Operator's website www.fbclid7.com.
+The MS4 Operator's public education, outreach, and involvement program will continue using existing, as well as new, educational materials to inform residents, visitors, MS4 Operator consultants, businesses, commercial and industrial facilities, and construction site personnel about the SWMP, in conjunction with the City of Sugar Land, and post this information to its website.
+The MS4 Operator will continue to comply with public notice requirements when implementing a public involvement/participation program.
+A public involvement/participation program has been developed in the District's Stormwater Guidance Manual and will be updated as necessary to include opportunities for a wide variety of residents within the MS4 Operator's jurisdiction to participate in the SWMP development and implementation.
 The MS4 Operator will continue to document the activities conducted as part of this MCM.
 These records, along with any changes made to the BMPs or the corresponding implementation schedule, will be communicated in the annual report.